 The Minnesota Vikings and Buffalo Bills have both played in four Super Bowl games and have lost four times.
 The Cincinnati Bengals have been to three without a victory, and Carolina Panthers and Atlanta Falcons are in a three-way tie for second as they’ve played in two Super Bowl games and each lost both times.

-The Miami metropolitan area and New Orleans have hosted the most Super Bowl games at 10 times each.
-Los Angeles is second with eight while Tampa Bay is in third place with four hostings.
+The Miami metropolitan area has hosted the most Super Bowl games at 11 times.
+New Orleans is second with ten, while Los Angeles is in third place with eight hostings.

 The Mercedes-Benz Superdome in New Orleans has hosted the Super Bowl seven times, which is the most of any stadium.

-New England Patriots quarterback Tom Brady has won seven Super Bowl games, six of which were with the New England Patriots, which is the most of any player.
+Tampa Bay Buccaneers quarterback Tom Brady has won seven Super Bowl games, six of which were with the New England Patriots, which is the most of any player.

 New England Patriots head coach Bill Belichick has won the most Super Bowl games among coaches.
 He’s earned it six times.